dbx manual

 This value defines how many frames of movement occur with each box animation.

-An animation is either a re-ordering of the boxes from mouse dragging, or a re-positioning of the boxes from keyboard navigation.
-A frame is a
+An animation is either a re-ordering of the boxes from mouse dragging, or a re-positioning of the boxes from keyboard navigation; a frame is a

 If you specify a value of